Short Eyelashes 101: Extensions, Serums, Makeup, and More

 Eyelashes are a symbol of beauty and have been for centuries.
 Long, thick eyelashes are a desirable physical feature, revered by many societies and cultures as ideal for both men and women alike.
 While the primary function of lashes is to protect the lid margin from dust, debris, and other particles in the air and environment, aesthetically, the eyelashes enhance and bring attention to expressive eyes.

-Studies have shown that there’s actually an optimum lash length that humans need in order to sufficiently protect the eye from harm, which is said to be one-third the width of the eye.
+Studies have shown that there’s an optimum lash length that humans need to sufficiently protect the eye from harm, which is said to be one-third the width of the eye.
 For people with short or thin eyelashes, symptoms can range from minor self-esteem issues to frequent medical problems due to constant obstructions in the eyes.
 Luckily, today’s modern advancements in eyelash growth treatments, extensions, and other solutions can be prescribed as a treatment after a visit with a plastic surgeon or another medical professional.

 Although short lashes are not always a symptom of an underlying medical issue, they can sometimes point to serious health problems.
 Patients with short lashes should be evaluated by a doctor for analysis, especially if he or she is constantly bothered by foreign materials getting into the eyes, or if other symptoms are present.